|Double beds (1 duvet):||1|

 |Stairs in apartment:||Yes|

-Luxurious two bedroom apartment with a roof terrace, for up to six people, centrally situated in the heart of Amsterdam.
+Luxurious two bedroom apartment with a roof terrace, for up to four people, centrally situated in the heart of Amsterdam.

 The apartment inhabits the historic Prins Hendrikkade, which faces the harbour east of Central Station.
 This central location allows you to reach such popular hotspots as the Red Light District, Dam Square and the Canal Belt in a matter of minutes.
 Plenty of lesser known yet equally worthwhile attractions are also close at hand, including the family friendly Nemo Science Museum, the fun filled, glow in the dark mini golf and the fascinating National Maritime Museum, which comes highly recommended for visitors seeking more information about the late great Michiel de Ruyter.
 Live escape game fans should also check out Claustrophobia just around the corner, with the Wake Up room particularly acclaimed for newbies and seasoned escape artists alike.